-Financial Assets Measured at Fair Value through Profit of Loss

-Financial assets that are measured at FVPL are recognised on the Balance Sheet when the Council becomes a party to the contractual provisions of a financial instrument and are initially measured and carried at fair value.
+Financial Assets Measured at Fair Value through Profit or Loss provisions of a financial instrument and are initially measured and carried at fair value.
 Fair value gains and losses are recognised as they arrive in the Surplus or Deficit on the Provision of Services.